albertattard/spring-boot-camp/docs/02-data/04-env.md

                      \--- :processTestResources
       ```

+      Note that our `integrationTest` does not depend on the `test` task as we can run each of these Gradle tasks independent.
+With that said, the integration test code, depends on the test code and we can reuse classes that are defined in the tests.

-   **Why are we creating a second gradle build file?**
+   **Why are we creating a second Gradle build file?**

-   We can simply have all gradle configuration in one file, the `gradle.build` file.
-Splitting the definition into multiple files helps organising gradle, keeping each file focused on one thing.
-This is a matter of taste too as some like to split gradle into smaller files, while others prefer to have everything in one place.
+   We can simply have all Gradle configuration in one file, the `gradle.build` file.
+Splitting the definition into multiple files helps organising Gradle, keeping each file focused on one thing.
+This is a matter of taste too as some like to split Gradle into smaller files, while others prefer to have everything in one place.

 1. Import the new definition